Homemade Apple Sauce beats store bought every time! Are you ready to make the switch?

 If you choose to freeze your homemade applesauce, then do so in 2 cup measures and label with date and amount.
 This helps when using the applesauce for baking.

-STEP 4: HOT WATER BATH PROCESSING
+STEP 4: WATER BATH CANNING APPLESAUCE

 If you’re new to hot water bath canning I highly recommend you read this guide, Quickstart Guide to Water Bath Canning, before you prepare your jars and use your hot water bath.